 Hotels usually use down alternative comforters as they are cheaper and easier to care for.
 However, there are some hotels that use down comforters, so it really depends on the hotel.

 Down is usually softer than down alternative, but there are some premium down alternative products that are just as soft.

 Which is better for you really depends on your needs.
-If you’re looking for the best performing and longest-lasting comforter, natural down is the way to go.
+If you’re looking for the best-performing and longest-lasting comforter, natural down is the way to go.
 But if you’re on a budget or allergic to down, down alternative may be a decent compromise.
-Choosing the right comforter can be tricky so make sure to consider the following factors: climate, filling, weight, and size.
+Choosing the right comforter can be tricky, so consider the following factors: climate, filling, weight, and size.